The Symfony Content Management Framework is getting ready

 To illustrate how far along we are and how empowering our core architecture is, we have asked Frederic Haddad to write down how his experience has been going from zero previous experience with the CMF to building a modern blog within a short time.
 He also recorded a screencast about his real-world application:

-"I’m Frederic Haddad, Co-Founder of Coddict, a web development agency based in Montreal, Canada that relies on Symfony2 for most of its client projects.
+"I’m Frederic Haddad, Digital Marketing Manager at Coddict, a web development agency based in Montreal, Canada that relies on Symfony2 for most of its client projects.
 When we developed a custom CMS solution for a client using Symfony2, we had to put in considerable extra effort in order to implement all the required CMS features, such as versioning, custom content layout and multi-language menu generation.
 I heard about the CMF at last year’s ConFoo conference.
 It sounded interesting but I never dived into it until two weeks ago when we started a new client project (blog system).
 I decided to develop it using the Symfony2 CMF and was quite impressed with the potential especially thanks to the PHPCR based backend architecture.
 Combining this Content Repository API with the provided bundles and components gave us all the key features of a CMS: versioning, dynamic routes, more elegant and concise code, unstructured nodes, i18n, content reusability and a solid multilingual menu generation strategy.
 I have recorded a video to demonstrate what I’ve been able to build in just 2 weeks into learning how to use CMF."

 If you go to the Symfony live conference in Paris this week, don't miss the talks about the CMF: